By: Sophie Herring, Director, White Space Strategy

 Tip #5 = Increase agility

 Now you have a picture of some plausible scenarios you may have to respond to, it’s important to consider how you can work to be more agile in your responses to opportunities and threats.
 Part of this is about keeping on top of developments that allow you to maximise opportunity and minimise risk.
 For example, have you got the right processes in place to identify M&A opportunities as and when they arise?
 Are you tracking the market share of your competitors (large and small)?
 Are you building sufficient resilience into your supply chain?
-Also, consider how you can build agility into your day-to-day operations, cutting through long, corporate timescales for change and challenging yourselves to build an agile mentality that is ready to react to the changing world to 2030, team-by-team.
+Also, consider how you can build agility into your day-to-day operations, cutting through long, corporate timescales for change and challenging yourselves to build an agile mentality that is ready to react to the changing world, team-by-team.